Year Published: 2019

 Prerequisite: None

-Do you have a grant proposal or protocol for an intervention involving hospitals, schools and local communities?
+Do you have a grant proposal or protocol for an intervention involving hospitals, schools, or local communities?

 This short course provides an overview of two common implementation frameworks used in grant proposals, RE-AIM (the Reach, Effectiveness, Adoption, Implementation, and Maintenance Framework) and CFIR (the Consolidated Framework for Implementation Research), and how the CFIR framework, combined with ERIC (Expert Recommendations for Implementing Change) strategies, can be used in planning for protocol implementation or problem solving.
 You will learn what these frameworks are, when to use them, and how to best integrate them into a grant proposal or ongoing study.